 The last-gasp goal is the enduring memory of that night, although technically it was redundant as Chelsea would have progressed on away goals regardless.

-However, his contribution to Chelsea’s Europa League triumph the following year is often overlooked by those outside West London.
+His contribution to Chelsea’s Europa League triumph the following year is often overlooked by those outside West London.

 Torres scored in the round of 16, quarter-finals (both legs), semi-final, and the final.